Gwen-Bradbury/MS3/README.md

 - _Users Username_- This will display the username the user picked on sign up and is displayed at the top of the page under the headline image.

-- _List of added Walks_- This list contains all the walks the user has added using the 'Add A Walk' page, plus the ones they've added using the 'Add To My Walks' button located on the 'Home' page within the accordion, under 'All Walks'.
+- _List of added Walks_- This list contains all the walks the user has added using the 'Add A Walk' page.

 - _Edit button_- Clicking this button will allow the user to edit the walks they've added to the list using the 'Add A Walk' page.
 Users can only edit the walks that they've added to the DB, not other users.
 Clicking this button will take the user to the
 'Edit Walk' page where they'll find a simple form with fields for 'Park Name', 'Walk Name', 'Walk Description' and 'Walk Length'.